CybersecurityMom/hack-the-hackers-senior-edition/README.md

+> **Hack the Hackers: Senior Edition** — A scam-spotting game designed to empower seniors with confidence and digital safety skills.

 # Hack the Hackers: Senior Edition
 A gentle, confidence-building Capture-the-Flag for seniors and families.
 No installs.
 No logins.
 Just click, read, and choose the safest move.